danielrdehaan/ReaMOD_Development/README.md

 3) Provide the FMOD runtime libraries

+    - Download the `FMOD Engine 2.03.09` API files for your operating system from www.fmod.com/downloads

    macOS
    -----
    - From the FMOD API download, copy **these two files** into the paths below: